compsocialscience/summer-institute/2022/covenant-university/apply.md

 Applicants must submit the following documents:

 -	A curriculum vitae
--	A statement of participation, i.e., why do you wish to attend SICSS-Nigeria? (max 300 words)
+-	A statement of participation, i.e., why do you wish to attend SICSS-Covenant? (max 300 words)
 -	A letter of intent (max two pages) describing your current research interests, future plans and how these intersect with the goals of this partner location.
 -	Links to two or more recent projects – these could include research publications, an online application developed by the applicant, or a tutorial led by the applicant.